RLAlpha49/Anilist-API-Stuff/README.md

 - Option to stop liking activities by pressing the 'F12' key.
 - Option to set how often the feed should refresh in minutes.

+### Retrieve Users Who Like Your Activity

+This feature identifies users who have liked your activities.

+- Gives total of activities liked from users who have liked your activity
+- Provides an option to follow these users, given they are not in your list of previously unfollowed users.
+- If any new users are followed during this process, their IDs are displayed at the end.

 ## Installation

 - The `AnilistFollwerAndLikingTool.exe` file requires no prerequisites.
 Just run it.